-FY 2024 USGCRP Funding
+FY 2025 USGCRP Funding

-Several investments of note are planned in FY 2024.
-NSF will expand its activities related to risk and resilience, including new effort to build a comprehensive National Resilience Network which will focus on four key areas:
+Several investments of note are planned in FY 2025, and NSF will expand its activities related to risk and resilience, including efforts that will:

-- improving climate hazard and disaster resilience in communities; - developing technologies needed to advance resilience research; - implementing a climate innovation challenge to determine the effectiveness, impact, and unintended consequences on proposed and already initiated climate interventions; and - supporting research on the human health implications of climate change.
+- improve climate hazard and disaster resilience in communities, - develop technologies needed to advance resilience research, - support research on the human health implications of climate change, and - grow the human capital to take on the climate challenges of today and tomorrow.

-NSF will also initiate activities for new approaches for design in extreme environments to meet the challenges of the changing climate spanning rural and urban communities and natural and built environments, such as:
+NSF will also initiate activities for new approaches related to design in extreme environments that will meet the challenges of changing climates spanning rural and urban communities and natural and built environments, such as:

-- sustainable, smart and resilient civil infrastructure and materials for extreme natural hazards and/or needs; - robotics for extraordinary settings or human-robot interactions; - agriculture and manufacturing for extreme sustainability; and - semiconductors, microelectronics, and communications that meet extreme performance requirements.
+- sustainable, smart and resilient civil infrastructure and materials for extreme natural hazards and/or needs. - robotics for extraordinary settings or human-robot interactions, - interdisciplinary research to create evidence-based solutions that strengthen human, economic and societal resilience to changing natural environments, - agriculture and manufacturing for extreme sustainability, and - semiconductors, microelectronics, and communications that meet extreme performance requirements.

 NSF will continue to explore ways to identify and address barriers to equity and participation in the study of the Earth system.
-Efforts include enhancing the support of early-career researchers from a variety of institutions as well as ensuring support for postdoctoral fellows from groups underrepresented in global change fields of study.
-In FY 2024, NSF will start a special initiative to support Climate Equity Fellows.
-This program will train students and researchers in science important for addressing climate change and to be knowledgeable about the disparate impacts of climate change on disadvantaged or underserved communities and to integrate these perspectives into the design of their research projects.
+Efforts include enhancing the support of early-career researchers from a variety of institutions, ensuring support for postdoctoral fellows from groups underrepresented in global change fields of study, and providing fellowships for students to participate in research on resilience and equity.